collective/collective.secondlevel/README.md

 Installation
 ============

-- Install and enable like any other Plone addon
+- Install and enable like any other Plone addon (not in pypi yet, copy to src - sorry)
 - Make sure the viewlet is in correct position (use @@manage-viewlets)
 - Develop CSS for the list.
 You can use the portal-globalnav probably as a starting point